Chart Color Schemes

 An assessment of population growth drivers in Yarrabah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As per ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Yarrabah is around 2,659.
-This figure represents an increase of 154 people since the 2021 Census, which reported a population of 2,505.
-The current estimate reflects resident population data from AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population results in a density ratio of 16.7 persons per square kilometer.
-Yarrabah's growth of 6.1% since the 2021 census exceeded the SA3 area average of 5.9%, indicating it as a growth leader in the region.
-Natural growth contributed approximately 98.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Yarrabah is around 2,669 people.
+This figure represents an increase of 164 individuals since the 2021 Census, which reported a population of 2,505.
+The latest estimate was derived from AreaSearch's examination of the ABS's June 2025 ERP data release and subsequent address validation.
+This growth rate of 6.5% exceeds the SA3 area average of 5.8%, indicating Yarrabah as a region leader in population increase.
+Natural growth contributed approximately 98.0% to overall population gains during recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population